 Good openings to speeches count for a lot.
 They don’t guarantee a good result for your speech.
 However, a good start is a near certainty for public speaking success.
 So, knowing how to open your speech with style counts for a lot.

 Starting your speech comes down to your choice and style.
 Choose something with which you are comfortable.
 And to make it even simpler there are at least five ways to open your speech with style.

 Novelty.
-An innovative way to open your speech might take advantage of external props, lighting or sound effects.
+An innovative way to open your speech with style might take advantage of external props, lighting or sound effects.
 It could involve you speaking from somewhere other than the podium – perhaps from the middle of the audience seating area.
 It works because the novelty builds interest and appreciation right from the start.

 Drama.
-A dramatic start to your speech could involve a serious tone of voice, an exclamation or a shout.
+A dramatic start to your speech with some style could involve a serious tone of voice, an exclamation or a shout.
 It might entail a news item or some note of heightened urgency.
 So, consider a dramatic and novelty opening when you begin your presentation.
+Of course, you can always use music as an opening.
+Certainly that’s what they used for this Jeremy Corbyn speech in Liverpool.

 Humour.
-A humorous start to your speech should succeed in setting the tone for the rest of your speech.
+A humorous style start to your speech should succeed in setting the tone for the rest of your speech.
 But note that good humour has to be planned and timed to perfection.
 You can see how President Obama handled this with his Alfred Smith Memorial Dinner speech.
 So, you should aim to practise and test this way of opening your speech.
 Note also that any humour should be safe for your particular audience.